MicrosoftDocs/customer-insights/topics/developers/quick-starts/1_view.md

 ---
 uid: developers/quick-starts/1_view
-title: Find the dashboard
+title: See signals
 ---

-# Find the dashboard
+# See incoming signals

 _From the Signals View panel in Product Insights, you can view and analyze signals, events, and raw data from your software, as well as inspect metadata on schema properties._

-Visit the main dashboard to see how many vehicles Contoso is selling.
+Navigate to the signals page(tbd) to view various signals flowing in from automobiles.

 ![December sales](dashboard.png)